Bluebie/shockmouse/readme.txt

 click and press in button clicking, two finger vertical scrolling, and dragging by pressing in the trackpad button.

+Todo before first beta release:
+ - Improve GUI to be pretty and black themed
+ - Checkbox for inverted scrolling
+ - Make new gamepad graphic, prerendered images, check redrawing is fast
+ - Try to find a way to power down extra sensors over bluetooth when idle
+ - Get LED control working over bluetooth, or indicate controller state with on screen popup

 Ideas/Todo:
  - Squash memory leaks!
  - Right click via two finger tap